In this explainer, we will learn how to identify and describe different types of mixtures and their physical properties.

 Sugar is an example of a nonelectrolyte.
 Sugar does dissolve in water to form a solution, but the sugar molecules do not ionize.
 Therefore, the resulting solution does not conduct electricity.

 A conductivity tester is a simple device consisting of a light bulb, electrodes, and a power source.
 When the electrodes are placed in a solution containing an electrolyte, the electric current can flow through the solution to complete the circuit and the light bulb glows.
-The light bulb will be more brightly lit when the conductivity tester is placed in a solution containing a strong electrolyte and then placed in a solution containing a weak electrolyte.
+The light bulb will be more brightly lit when the conductivity tester is placed in a solution containing a weak electrolyte and then placed in a solution containing a strong electrolyte.
 If the electrodes are placed in a solution containing a nonelectrolyte, the electric current will be unable to flow, and the light bulb will not produce light.
 The use of a conductivity tester in three different solutions is shown in the figure below.

 Example 4: Identifying Which of Three Substances Is a Strong Electrolyte